yorunoken/HanamiBot/CONTRIBUTING.md

 3. Edit your newly made application.

-4. Copy its Client ID and Client secret and you're good to go.
+4. Copy its Client ID and Client secret, paste them into the env file and you're good to go.

 ### CALLBACK_URL (callback URL for /link command)